viam-labs/viamcodelabs/site/viamguides/src/shana-tobot/shana-tobot.md

    touch script.py
    ```
 1. To program the movement of the robotic arm, copy and paste the following Python code into `script.py` using your preferred code editor.
 Be sure to replace the placeholders for `&lt;API-KEY&gt;`, `&lt;API-KEY-ID&gt;`, and `&lt;MACHINE-ADDRESS-URI&gt;` with your own machine credentials from the previous steps.

+   > aside negative
+   > The end position in the code below is hard coded according to the arm in relation to the bowl of honey.
+To determine the end position to suit your scenario, you can move the arm using the Viam app to the ideal position and then run a new script to log the [`arm.get_end_position()`](https://docs.viam.com/appendix/apis/components/arm/#getendposition) return values to the terminal output.
+Once the ideal end position is known, you can update the values in the script below.

    ```python
    import asyncio